 This way, Foundry wildcard token paths can easily use

 guard-*.png to get a guard of any of the major colors available (red, blue or green) or

 guard-green-*.png to get a green guard with a random weapon (a sword or spear in this case).

 Generating image assets for Foundry carries with it some best practices which can help to optimize your content for distribution.

 Foundry supports the following formats for image files:

-WebP provides uses a more complex algorithm for compression which requires more work for the client CPU.
+WebP uses a more complex algorithm for compression which requires more work for the client CPU.
 Generally this trade-off is worth it, to reduce network transit in favor of more utilization of the client PC.
 The same holds true for audio codecs like OGG.

-For images which do not require a lot of visual complexity, SVG (Scalable Vector Graphics) can also be used which will feature tiny file-sizes, support for transparency, can be easily animated, and can be scaled to any size without noticeable loss of quality.
+For images which do not require a lot of visual complexity, SVG can also be used which will feature tiny file-sizes, support for transparency, can be easily animated, and can be scaled to any size without noticeable loss of quality.
 Consider using SVGs if you are making tiles, tokens, or icons for use in foundry that would benefit from transparency and scaling, but do not require extremely complex color depth and detail.